120002 - Monitoraggio faunistico sistemico

 Frontal lessons

 Levels of biological diversity, genotypic and phenotypic adaptations.
-Risk factors for small isolated populations (vortex of extinction): minimum viable population, genetic variability, effective size of populations, individual behavior, and its repercussions on the structure and dynamics of populations.
+Risk factors for small isolated populations (extinction vortex): minimum viable population, genetic variability, effective population size, individual behavior, and its effects on population structure and dynamics.

-Counting techniques: motivations, mapping of territories, transects/linear paths, listening points, capture and recapture, numerical estimates for individual species.
+Counting techniques: motivations, territory mapping, transects/line paths, listening points, capture and recapture, numerical estimates for single species.

 Data collection: sampling techniques, statistical independence, database creation.

-Data analysis: behavioral sequences, diversity indices, statistical evaluation, frequencies, correlations and regressions, multivariate analyses, modeling.
+Data analysis: behavioral sequences, diversity indices, statistical evaluation, frequencies, correlations and regressions, multivariate analysis, modeling.

-Biocaustics: sound recording, spectrographic analysis, recognizing bird songs, playback technique, bat detector.
+Bioacoustics: sound recording, spectrographic analysis, bird song recognition, playback technique, bat detector, machine learning techniques for studying animals in nature.

-Application of census techniques in the field, data processing, and analysis of the results.
+Application of field census techniques, data processing, and result analysis.

 Texts and materials